 Discovering what the cause or triggers are can begin us on a journey change the outcome.
 Life is rarely a straight path, and there will be things outside of your control that could impact you or the people around you in a negative way.
 Often in those situations, it’s much easier to be a pessimist or blame others for the situation, which is an example of a negative bias.
 Negativity bias is when we pay more attention to negative experiences over neutral or positive experiences.

 Being a conscious leader gives you back your freedom and not let these emotions keep you a prisoner of your mind.
 You understand the situation for what it is, a happening.
 In this happening, you can decide the state you want to be in and what to focus on.

 When we start to understand more of who we are, our behaviours, our past conditioning.
 We can better serve and lead others when we know how to communicate effectively.
 What words to say, how to say them & trying to understand their belief systems.
 This will begin to make us conscious creators and not passive creators.

 When we strive to become better than we are, everything around us becomes better too.

 Here are some of the ways to begin cultivating awareness, which as mentioned in the first step on becoming a conscious leader.
 Here are some basic concepts which should help.
 You need to give yourself time to discover which technique is best suited for you and try to experiment.

-This can seem the simplest to perform from the list however it can easily be forgotten when we often are operating on autopilot in our daily lives.
+This can seem the simplest to perform from the list; however, it can be forgotten when we often are operating on autopilot in our daily lives.
 For this very reason, being intentional is a valuable technique.
-It allows us to stop and consider the choices we are making, breaking us away from our normal patterning and conditioning.
-Creating new possibilities with new choices.
+It allows us to stop and consider the choices we are making, breaking us away from our normal patterning and conditioning and creating new possibilities with new decisions.
 One way to begin becoming more intentional is to keep asking yourself “What is my intention going into this?”.
 The more you’re able to practice, the easy it will become for you to live more intentionally.